-Stockade, a savvy fast-growing well-regarded brewer, announced that they would be opening a brewery in Marrickville.
+Recently, Stockade who have been a savvy fast-growing and well-regarded brewer, announced that they would be opening a brewery in Marrickville.
 This is despite owning a sizeable facility in a regional location that would surely be a lot cheaper to rent.
-This signals that the move is more about getting a distribution foothold into the hottest area for Sydney’s craft beer boom.
+This signals that the move is probably more about getting a distribution foothold into the hottest area for Sydney’s craft beer boom.

-And in QLD, Newstead have already established brewery bars in two locations across Brisbane to grow their customer base, and Ballistic Brewing recently followed suit, building on their success as a suburban brewery by opening an inner-city bar to expand their audience and open up their distribution channels.
+And in QLD, Newstead have already established brewery bars in two locations across Brisbane to grow their customer base.
+While Ballistic brewing are building on their successes as a suburban brewery by opening an inner-city bar to expand their audience and open up their distribution channels.
 According to founder David Kitchen:

 “Competition is growing because more craft breweries are opening every month,” he said.